Red River Women's Clinic: Awards

+Relocation

 In the wake of the Supreme Court's holding in Dobbs v.
-Jackson Women's Health Organization that the United States constitution does not confer a right to abortion and the subsequent legal uncertainty over the status of abortion in North Dakota, the clinic moved to Moorhead, Minnesota, approximately three miles away and just on the other side of the state line.
+Jackson Women's Health Organization that the Constitution of the United States does not confer a right to abortion and the recent illegal status of abortion in North Dakota, the clinic moved to Moorhead, Minnesota, approximately three miles away and just on the other side of the state line.
 In anticipation of their move, Red River Women's clinic raised more than $550,000 in two days on GoFundMe.
 Before the clinic moved, they also filed another lawsuit in 2022 based on the trigger law that was passed in 2007.
-This law would ban nearly all abortions in the state after the Supreme Court overturned Roe v.
-Wade.
-In the lawsuit, the Red River Women's Clinic argues the law goes against the state constitution.
-The lawsuit claims that the clinic's patients' rights would be violated by the trigger ban because carrying a pregnancy to term has far greater health risks for women than having an abortion.
+This law would ban nearly all abortions in the state.
+In the lawsuit, Red River Women's Clinic argued the law goes against the state constitution.
+The lawsuit claimed that the clinic's patients' rights would be violated by the trigger ban because carrying a pregnancy to term has far greater health risks for women than having an abortion.
 A trial court determined in September 2024 that North Dakota's complete abortion ban violates pregnant women's fundamental right to seek abortion treatment and is unlawful due to vagueness.
 North Dakota tried to implement its trigger ban after the U.S. Supreme Court overturned Roe v.
-Wade in the Dobbs v.
-Jackson Women's Health Organization case.
+Wade.
 This attempt was blocked by an injunction until the state repealed and replaced it with the present entire ban.
-After the clinic moved locations, North Dakota was left with zero abortion clinics, leaving many women in the state without care.
-Abortion is not completely illegal in the state yet, as the legal challenge is still ongoing.
+After the clinic moved locations, North Dakota was left with no abortion clinics.